Reginald Francis Arthur Hobbs: Military career

-Following the war, he served as Brigadier in charge of Administration, Western Command, until his retirement in 1931.
+Following the war, Hobbs served as Brigadier in charge of Administration, Western Command, until his retirement in 1931.

-He was appointed a Companion of the Distinguished Service Order (DSO) in 1901, a Companion of the Order of St Michael and St George (CMG) in the 1915 Birthday Honours and a Companion of the Order of the Bath (CB) in the 1931 New Year Honours.
+Hobbs was awarded the Distinguished Service Order in 1901, and appointed a Companion of the Order of St Michael and St George in the 1915 Birthday Honours and a Companion of the Order of the Bath in the 1931 New Year Honours.

 Personal life

 Hobbs married Frances Graham Stirling, daughter of Sir William Stirling.
-They had three sons, two of whom were killed in action in North Africa: Maj.-Gen. Reginald Hobbs (1908–1977), Major Peter Graham Hobbs (1911–1942) of the Royal Artillery, killed in action in Libya, and Lt Col William Paul Hobbs (1914–1943), killed in action in Tunisia.
+They had three sons, two of whom were killed in action in North Africa during the Second World War: Major General Reginald Hobbs (1908–1977), Major Peter Graham Hobbs (1911–1942) of the Royal Artillery, killed in action in Libya, and Lieutenant Colonel William Paul Hobbs (1914–1943), killed in action in Tunisia.

-He died at his home in Sutton Veny, near Warminster, Wiltshire, aged 75.
+Hobbs died at his home in Sutton Veny, near Warminster, Wiltshire, on 10 July 1953 aged 75.